gerohuels/drone-field-analysis/README.md

 matching object with high confidence it triggers the appropriate reporting function, printing the estimated location and confidence score.

+## Configuration

-Set the `OPENAI_API_KEY` environment variable before running this script.
+Set the `OPENAI_API_KEY` environment variable before running the program.
+All frames and analysis results are written to the directory defined in `drone_field_analysis/config/settings.py` (default is `output/`).
+Adjust this value if you want to store results somewhere else.

 ## Running the application